hargismb/pdsnd_github/README.md

 This is my second take, ideally without conflicts to merge.

 ### Files used
-just bikeshare.py for the program
+just bikeshare.py for the program  but I have csv files for the three cities' data

 ### Credits
 Programmed at the behest of Udacity's nanodegree program